shenwei356/perfect-bioinformatic-tools/README.md

 - **Supporting both stdout and the output file**.
 - **Showing directory overwrite warning**.
-- **Writing the output file even there is no result**.
+- **Writing the output file even if there is no result**.
 This is important in workflow, where downstream tools need an input file from the upstream tool and the workflow software needs to check the execution status based on the output file.

 Recommended